 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Yet these Bites are GREAT on their own, a cheesy meal in your hand (although they’re a little messy, so maybe a fork)!
+Bites are also GREAT on their own, a cheesy meal in your hand (although they’re a little messy, so maybe a fork)!

-I’ve made them egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and a lot of folks can’t eat them.
-So it’s just nice to have some recipes without, for those folks; and this recipe doesn’t need them.
+I made these meat muffins egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and some people can’t eat them.
+So it’s just nice to have some recipes without, for those people.
+And this recipe doesn’t need them.

-Keto Cheeseburger Bites are made with lots of heavy cream, or probiotic sour cream for GAPS diet.
+I’ve also made this recipe with lots of heavy cream (or probiotic sour cream for the GAPS diet).

-You’ll love the fall-apart meat and the fat the cream brings to these delicious morsels!
+You’ll love the tender, moist meat and the fat the cream brings to these delicious morsels!

 - 1-2 muffin tins (large or small muffins)